osism/metalbox/README.md

 ## Installation

-1. Download the metalbox image from the well known URL use it as vHDD / virtual media
+1. Download the Metalbox image from the well known URL.
+Use the file as virtual media (vHDD).
-2. Write the metalbox image with the help of Grml to the first disk (afterwards remove the vHDD / virtual media) and boot it
+2. Download the small [Grml](https://grml.org/download/) live ISO file.
+Use the file as virtual media (vDVD) and boot it.
+3. Write the Metalbox image with `dd if=/dev/sdc of=/dev/sda bs=4M status=progress` to
+   the first disk.
+Afterwards power off the node, remove all virtual media devices and power on the node again.
-3. Export your NetBox configuration repository with `netbox-manager export-archive -i`, use it as vHDD / virtual media and run the `/opt/configuration/scripts/netbox-import.sh` script (afterwards remove the vHDD / virtual media)
+4. Export the NetBox configuration repository with `netbox-manager export-archive -i`.
+   When using a NetBox configuration repository provided by us, the file can be downloaded from GitHub after a trigger of the `Run export` action.
+Use the file  as virtual media (vHDD) and run the `/opt/configuration/scripts/netbox-import.sh` script.
+   Afterwards remove the virtual media (vHDD).
-4. Run the `/opt/configuration/scripts/deploy-netbox.sh` script
+5. Run the `/opt/configuration/scripts/deploy-netbox.sh` script
-5. Run the `/opt/configuration/scripts/netbox-manage.sh` script
+6. Run the `/opt/configuration/scripts/netbox-manage.sh` script
-6. Set the managed site with the `/opt/configuration/scripts/netbox-site.sh` script
+7. Set the managed site with the `/opt/configuration/scripts/netbox-site.sh` script
-7. Run the `/opt/configuration/scripts/deploy-manager.sh` script
+8. Run the `/opt/configuration/scripts/deploy-manager.sh` script
-8. Sync inventory with `osism sync inventory`
+9. Sync inventory with `osism sync inventory`
-9. Sync `/etc/hosts` with `osism apply hosts`
+10. Sync `/etc/hosts` with `osism apply hosts`
-10. Sync network configuration with `osism apply network`
+11. Sync network configuration with `osism apply network`
-11. Sync facts with `osism apply facts`
+12. Sync facts with `osism apply facts`
-12. Deploy the infrastructure services
+13. Deploy the infrastructure services

     ```
     osism apply common